vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

 ## Distributional Semantics in the Vector Space

-During the various years that followed the introduction of distributional semantics, people started to introduce different The only way for us to use distributional semantics in computer science/computational linguistics is to brings words and sentences to the vector space.
+During the various years that followed the introduction of distributional semantics, people started to introduce different methods to incorprare distributional semantics into language.
+The only way for us to use distributional semantics in computer science/computational linguistics is to brings words and sentences to the vector space.